Nevada Legislature begins 4-month session eyeing $11B budget - NewsBreak

 Nevada Legislature begins 4-month session eyeing $11B budget

-The Nevada Legislature opened Monday with a prayer, a rendition of the state anthem and swearings-in ahead of four months of negotiations, hearings and votes that will define the state's $11 billion budget and operations for the next two years.
+CARSON CITY, Nev.
+(AP) — The Nevada Legislature opened Monday with a prayer, a rendition of the state anthem and swearings-in ahead of four months of negotiations, hearings and votes that will define the state’s budget and operations for the next two years.

 A joint session of the Assembly and Senate convened for songs and ceremonies including state Supreme Court Chief Justice Lidia Stiglich administering oaths of office to lawmakers.

-The Democratic-controlled Legislature is expected to spar with newly elected Republican Gov. Joe Lombardo on a wide range of proposals, most notably provisions in the governor's two-year multibillion-dollar budget that anticipates starting with a historic surplus.
+The Democratic-controlled Legislature is expected to spar with newly elected Republican Gov. Joe Lombardo on a wide range of proposals, most notably provisions in the governor’s two-year $11 billion budget that anticipates starting with a historic surplus.

 In separate chambers a hallway apart, Republican Senate Minority Leader Heidi Seevers Gansert and Democratic Assembly Speaker Steve Yeager each said they hope lawmakers find common ground, not gridlock.